spookyboy2000/SproutScape/README.md

 Omschrijf de examenopdracht evt de klant en wat het doel voor de klant is.
 Omschrijf ook beknopt wat het idee van je game is.

+Linx Interactive is a company founded by Edwin van Gessel.
+The goal of Linx is to create games that are not only fun to play but also have a positive impact on players.
+They aim to build a community where people interact with each other in a respectful and friendly manner.
+The games are designed to evoke positive emotions, such as joy and friendship.
+It’s not just about the game itself, but also about how it brings players together and helps them connect with others in a meaningful way.

+The assignment is to create a local multiplayer game that centers on teamwork and positive emotions like friendship and pride.
+Players must support each other to progress—whether by reviving, healing, or solving puzzles together.
+Winning isn’t the focus; instead, the game is all about cooperation and mutual encouragement.
+Both players must always collaborate to move forward, fostering a strong sense of connection.
+To reinforce this, the game should reward their teamwork with positive feedback, making them feel proud of their shared achievements.
+Ultimately, the experience should emphasize connection, friendship, and the joy of building meaningful relationships.

 Een complete en uitgebreide beschrijving komt in het functioneel ontwerp (onderdeel van de [wiki](https://github.com/spookyboy2000/SproutScape/wiki))

 # Geproduceerde Game Onderdelen